Rehab For Alcoholics In South Africa

 Alcohol rehab treatment typically begins with a medically supervised detox.
 This process helps manage withdrawal symptoms safely.
 After detox, patients engage in daily therapy sessions and group activities.

 Inpatient programmes often last 28 to 90 days.
 They offer a break from daily stressors and triggers, allowing full focus on recovery.
-Patients learn coping skills, relapse prevention techniques, and strategies for maintaining sobriety.
+Patients learn coping skills and relapse prevention techniques that hold once they leave.

 Outpatient Treatment Programmes